unpaid-intern/StampMod/README.md

 - Use **Blank** to make certain colors fully transparent.

 #### **Boost and Threshold Adjustments**
-- **Boost:** Enhances the intensity of specific chalk colors, making muted tones stand out more.
+- **Boost:** Enhances the intensity of specific chalk colors in an image, making muted tones stand out more.
 Higher values = brighter colors.
 - **Threshold:** Adjusts how closely a pixel's color must match a chalk color to be boosted.
 Lower values are more precise, while higher values affect broader ranges.

-Fine-tune these settings to control how your image interacts with the chalk palette.

 ---